Matt Dunn’s Hard Work Pays With Ashman

 Ashman ($1.55) continued Dunn’s 70 per cent strike rate this season at Ipswich with the trainer’s eighth winner in the River 94.4 Handicap (1350m).

 “Not many horses win four in a row.
-When he came into the stable he was a little bloke who was to ride but we preserved and he has gradually improved to the point where he has won five of his nine starts,” Dunn said.
+When he came into the stable he was a little bloke who was difficult to ride but we preserved and he has gradually improved to the point where he has won five of his nine starts,” Dunn said.

 “Being drawn on the inside was a big help and I am pleased my first winner was for Chris,” said Huxtable, who claims 2kg.